mendelson/Anti-Spoofing/Implementação/Código/README.txt

 To train the neural network, run the script 'trainNN.m' To obtain the metrics reported at the paper, run the script 'generateMetrics.m' To evaluate a specific image or a specific texture descriptor file, call the function 'evaluateAcquisition'

+Run 'main.m' if you want to run the entire system.
+Note that it may take a few hours.